-The large language models employed in this research may reflect biases or generate sensitive or potentially offensive content, intended solely for academic and scientific purposes.
+The pretrained LLMs employed in this research may reflect biases or generate sensitive or potentially offensive content, intended solely for academic and scientific purposes.
 The opinions expressed within generated outputs do not represent the views of the authors.
 We remain committed to fostering the development of AI technologies which align with ethical standards and reflect societal values.